bigfix/developer.bigfix.com/site/reference/types/ipv4or6-address.md

 # hexadecet &lt;integer&gt; of &lt;ipv4or6 address&gt; : integer

-Returns one of the eight 16-bit parts (hexadecets) of an ipv4or6 address specified by &lt;integer&lt;.
+Returns one of the eight 16-bit parts (hexadecets) of an ipv4or6 address specified by &lt;integer&gt;.
 Here zero refers to the highest hexadecet (network or big-endian order).
 Thus hexadecet 0 refers to the most-significant 16-bits of the 128 bit ipv4or6 address.

 # ip version of &lt;ipv4or6 address&gt; : ip version